webdriverio/webdriverio/website/docs/visual-testing/Considerations.md

 # Key Considerations for Optimal Use

-Before diving into the powerful features of the `wdio-image-comparison-service`, it's crucial to understand some key considerations that ensure you get the most out of this tool.
+Before diving into the powerful features of the `@wdio/visual-service`, it's crucial to understand some key considerations that ensure you get the most out of this tool.
 The following points are designed to guide you through best practices and common pitfalls, helping you achieve accurate and efficient visual testing results.
 These considerations are not just recommendations, but essential aspects to keep in mind for effectively utilizing the service in real-world scenarios.

 ## Nature of Comparison